 Early last month, a patient with late-stage ovarian cancer became the first person to receive the treatment.
 Participating in a “first in human” clinical trial can come with serious risks, and in general, response rates to treatments offered in phase 1 clinical trials are low.
 But no standard treatments are available for patients at this stage, and life expectancy is limited.
 Considering all her options, the woman chose to enroll in this clinical trial.

-In a process similar to a blood donation, her own T lymphocytes, or T cells — which are part of the immune system and help the body fight disease — were collected and sent over to Roswell Park’s Center for Immunotherapy.
+In a process similar to a blood donation, her own T lymphocytes, or T cells — which are part of the immune system and help the body fight disease — were collected and sent over to Roswell Park’s Division of Translational Immuno-Oncology.
 There Dr. Koya and his team altered (or “engineered”) the T cells and multiplied them to create “an army of super immune cells.”
 The cells were then given back to the patient through an infusion.

 What did Dr. Koya add to the cells?